 William Britt b-d-m- Randolph.
 He served as a private under Capt.
 Lucas and Mason in 5th Regt.
 Va.
 Troops.
 He was b.
 Goochland, Virginia and died 1778 at Valley Forge.

 Note: Robert A. Hurt was the son of William and Charlotte (Temple) Hurt.

-Artist Connie Seelinger’s sketches of Providence, Rhode Island
+Artist Connie Seelinger’s sketches of Newport, Rhode Island

 |[Home] [People] [A.J.
 Seelinger]|